 Eric joined Watsi on December 23rd, 2016.
 Five years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eric's most recent donation supported Sopheak, a father and rice farmer from Cambodia, to fund surgery so he can regain use of his right arm.
+Eric's most recent donation supported BB Martine, a loving baby boy from Haiti, to fund surgery to heal his hydrocephalus condition.

 Sopheak is married and has a nine-year-old son and a three-year-old daughter.
 His wife is a primary school teacher and his son is in 3rd grade.
 Sopheak works as a rice farmer and also sells chickens to earn extra income.
 In his free time, he likes to play volleyball.
 One month ago, Sopheak was in a car accident and injured his right shoulder.
 Initially, he received traditional Khmer medicine treatments.
 Since he was still experiencing pain, he traveled three hours to our medical partner, Children's Surgical Centre (CSC), where doctors diagnosed him with a right shoulder dislocation.
 On October 13th, surgeons at CSC will perform a surgery to treat his shoulder dislocation and allow him to regain use of his right arm.
 CSC is requesting $412 to help fund this procedure so he can get back to his full life.
 Sopheak shared, "I hope my shoulder heals well after surgery so I can return to the rice field."